-The draft permit includes six Parts (1 through 6) and three Attachments (1 through 3).
+The draft permit is comprised of six Parts (1 through 6) and four Attachments (1 through 4).
 The permit Parts address how the facility is to conduct cleanup of contaminated soil, surface water, and groundwater (referred to as "corrective action").
 The permit Parts also include general requirements common to all hazardous waste permits throughout New Mexico (e.g., duration of a permit); and general requirements that apply to the Facility (e.g., characterization of waste, security, preparedness, and prevention).

-The permit also requires the Applicant to maintain a program that minimizes the amount of wastes generated at the Facility and reduces the toxicity of those wastes.
+The permit also requires the Applicant to maintain a program that minimizes the amount of waste generated at the Facility and reduces the toxicity of those wastes.